Port of Corpus Christi: Operations and Services

 That shipment was aboard the Theo T tanker, which carried crude oil overseas from NuStar Energy LP’s dockside facility in the Port of Corpus Christi.
 The Port of Corpus Christi, as of August 2022, holds roughly 60 percent of the U.S. crude oil market share.

-In 2024, the top 5 commodities for the Port of Corpus Christi were:
+In 2025, the annual tonnage by commodity group for the Port of Corpus Christi was: